pcardona34/apps-within-nextspace/README.md

 sudo passwd root
 ````

-Now You can execute the last script again and it will end the installatio.
+Now You can execute the last script again and it will end the installation.

 Be patient...
 Those scripts will be pushed up to this repository step after step...
 You can read these instructions in every README present in each folder.